 Larger industries like healthcare, agriculture, and heavy equipment are all using IoT technologies that work together to bring a seamless experience for the end-user or consumer.
 However, IoT opens up new security vulnerabilities.

 IoT and Small Business Security

-The sheer volume of devices that are being produced and connected are becoming a “Nightmare on Tech Street” for IT departments.
+The sheer volume of devices produced and connected are becoming a “Nightmare on Tech Street” for IT departments.
 By 2020 there will be 20.4 billion connected smart devices around the world(according to analyst firm Gartner.)
 Because IoT devices can run on a variety of different operating systems (as opposed to the regular four or five) it can be difficult for security teams to secure and manage the volume of additional devices.

 A compromised IoT device is an opportunity for hackers to access a company’s network.
 Something as simple as a poorly secured smart TV or security camera can put a business at risk.
 The simple truth is that it can be hard to be aware of the full IoT presence in a business environment.

 Everything starts with the foundation for your information security program: your security policies and procedures.
 Depending on your industry, you may need a policy specifically for IoT devices.
 (Are employees permitted to bring smart speakers into the office?
 Do you have critical systems that would be unusable without WiFi?
 Do you need a process for backups?)

 It’s true that IoT does create a massive opportunity for entrepreneurs to create new business opportunities.
 It also gives existing SMEs the opportunity to learn something new.
 Learn the risks that come with IoT devices and teach your employees how to protect company data.
 That’s your best defense against any potential threat.